hiqdev/hiqdev.com-core/src/pages/articles/app-organization.md

         - `myvendor/business-card-contacts` &mdash; project plugin used for on all sites;;
         - `othervendor/yii2-cool-stuff` &mdash; *third party* plugin;
         - `hiqdev/hisite` &mdash; basic project;
-            - `yiisoft/yii2-swiftmail` &mdash; plugin, необходимый для работы базового проекта;
+            - `yiisoft/yii2-swiftmail` &mdash; plugin required for basic project to work;
             - `yiisoft/yii2` &mdash; framework.

 Hope I didn't said anything new for you and everybody split their projects more or less in similar way.